KidSpark/tutorials/3-1-repeat-loops.md

 })
 ```

+## Step 5

+Follow the steps below to download and test the program:
+* ``|Download|`` the program to the Spark:bit.
+* Make sure the Spark:bit is powered on.
+* Press the bump sensor and observe the mechanism.
+* [Click here](https://youtu.be/d6GwBTKQqAs) to see a video of the mechanism in action.

-## Step 4
+## Step 6

-``|Download|`` the program to the Spark:bit, press the bump sensor, and observe the mechanism.
-Experiment by changing the number of times you want the commands to repeat.
+Experiment by changing the number of times you want the commands to repeat. ``|Download|`` the program and observe the mechanism.

+## Step 7

+Power off the Spark:bit, then click **Finish** and review the next section in the curriculum packet.